ruby/typeprof/doc/doc.md

 ### Method call

-Type Profiler does not keep track of the call stack.
+TypeProf does not keep track of the call stack.
 In other words, there is no concept of "caller" during the execution of the method.
 Instead, when a method returns, it returns the abstract value to all possible places that may invoke to the method.